cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 Note that:

 * The winners are initialized at a `0` size but with a capacity of `Params.Length + chunk`, which is the expected maximum intermediate size it will reach.
 This initialization should ensure that the slice does not need to have its capacity increased mid-process.
-* It too passes along a tuple with an optional error.
+* It also passes along a tuple with an optional error.
 * It closes the channel it populates upon exit whether there is an error or not via the use of `defer`.

 </HighlightBox>